Best Mattress for Hip Pain

 Latex provides air circulation and springy support in mattresses to create a cooler and more comfortable sleep experience.

-As its name suggests, these beds use a combination of materials, including a pocketed coil system and layers of memory foam or latex.
+As its name suggests, hybrid mattresses use a combination of materials, including a pocketed coil system and layers of memory foam or latex.

 The core of a hybrid mattress features the standard coil support of an innerspring mattress.
 The coil system is then topped with a comfort layer of memory foam or latex in an attempt to highlight the best of both materials.
 Because they commonly use pocketed coil systems, hybrid mattresses tend to isolate motion well, which means less disturbance for couples.